OpenChain-Project/Telco-WG/OpenChain-Telco-SBOM-Guide_1.2_DRAFT_EN.md

 #### 3.6.2 Rationale
 It is important to know which tool and which version of the tool have created the SBOM.

-The SPDX standard gives "toolidentifier-version" as an example, but it is not mandatory to have this syntax.
+The SPDX 2.2 and 2.3 standards give "toolidentifier-version" as an example, but it is not mandatory to have this syntax.

 For example, there is a tool that outputs:
 ```